adlnet/xAPI-Spec/xAPI.md

 ###### LRS Requirements:
-* The LRS SHOULD overwrite the authority on all stored recieved statements, based on the credentials used to send those statemens.
+* The LRS SHOULD overwrite the authority on all stored recieved statements, based on the credentials used to send those statements.
 * The LRS MAY leave the submitted authority unchanged but SHOULD do so only where a strong trust relationship has been established, and with extreme caution.
 * The LRS MUST ensure that all statements stored have an authority.